pablomc87/ubuntu-grocy-server/README.md

 2. **Ansible** (via ansible-pull) handles the actual system configuration on the server
 3. **Cloud-init** runs on first boot to set up the initial system and trigger ansible-pull

+### Raspberry Pi Optimization

+This project was originally designed for Raspberry Pi deployment and includes optimizations for ARM-based systems:
+- ARM64 Docker images for better performance
+- Optimized memory and CPU settings for single-board computers
+- Efficient resource usage for low-power devices

 ## Prerequisites

+- **For Raspberry Pi**: A Raspberry Pi 3B+ or newer with Ubuntu Server 25.04 LTS (it could work with older versions)
-- A computer with Ubuntu Server installed (it will work on a Raspberry Pi)
+- **For other servers**: A computer with Ubuntu Server installed (works on any x86_64 or ARM64 architecture)
 - SSH key-based authentication configured
 - Terraform installed on your local machine
 - Network access to the server